Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 • Assistance for tenants is available through FEMA.
 Grants for home repairs and replacement of essential household items not covered by insurance to make damaged dwellings safe, sanitary and functional are available.
 Call 1-800-621-3362 to apply for assistance.

 • During a flood cleanup, it is important to protect the indoor air quality by removing contaminated materials and reducing moisture and humidity.
 Standing water and wet materials are a breeding ground for microorganisms, such as viruses, bacteria, and mold.
 They can cause disease, trigger allergic reactions, and continue to damage materials long after the flood.
-For resources about what to look for, how to clean up, and a list of professionals who can help, see the Indoor Air Quality webpage.
+Learn more about mold cleanup.

 What if repairs are not being made in a timely fashion?